Jelmul/2017-CPD/presentations.md

 Team: Alexey Rodriguez Blanter, Ferenc Balla, Matthijs Steen, Ruben Meerkerk, Ratih Ngestrini

+#### Lua

+Questions TBD

+Team:
+Laurens Post
+Nina Schoeber
+Norico Groeneveld
+Pantea Haghighatkhah

+#### Elm

+What kind of language is Elm?
+What is the Elm architecture?
+How does it compare to existing languages for front-end development such as Javascript?
+What kind of code does Elm generate?

+Team: ???

+#### Purescript

+What kind of language is Purescript?
+How does it compare to existing languages for front-end development such as Javascript?
+What are algebraic effects and effect handlers?
+What are some of the key features of the type system?

+Team: ???

 #### OCaml

 What is OCaml's module system?
 How is it different from Haskell's?